 Areas to Avoid in Belize

-I do not recommend traveling around Belize alone for your first visit—many isolated, dirt roads are not always marked well, and areas like Cayo, Corazol, or Belize City, have areas that are higher risk.
+I do not recommend traveling around Belize alone for your first visit—many isolated, dirt roads are not always marked well, and areas like Cayo, Corozal, or Belize City, have areas that are higher risk.
 I recommend visiting these places with someone who knows the area before navigating it by yourself.

 Most people avoid southern Belize City, which has a rough neighborhood where gang activities do occur.
 Most tourists and expats never go to the dangerous areas and there is no reason to go there.